Wumpf/wgpu-profiler/README.md

   * Caches up profiler-frames until results are available
     * No stalling of the device at any time!
 * Many profiler instances can live side by side
-* TODO: chrome trace flamegraph json export
+* chrome trace flamegraph json export

 ## Testing